sharathbj/myBio/README.md

 - E-mail: sharathbj1994@gmail.com

-_If you are looking for passionate developer who want to build the highly scalable Application, then you are at a right place, i guarantee you :)_

 Happy to discuss about your tech problem and my tech journey since mid 2016.

+_If you are looking for passionate developer to build the highly scalable Application, then you are at a right place, i guarantee you :)_

 See you soon :)